defold/doc/docs/en/manuals/unity.md

 In Defold, objects don’t hold direct references to each other.
 There’s no `GetComponent`, no cross-object method calls between scripts, and no global scene access like in Unity.

-Instead, scripts communicate via message passing: you send messages to URLs, rather than calling methods or accessing components directly.
+Instead, scripts communicate via message passing: you send messages to other scripts, rather than calling methods or accessing components directly.
 What those objects do with the messages is up to them.

 This can feel unfamiliar at first, but it promotes loose coupling and reduces tight interdependencies.